cisagov/ScubaGear/baselines/aad.md

 Numerous policies in this baseline rely on Azure AD Conditional Access.
 Conditional Access is a feature that allows administrators to limit access to resources using conditions such as user or group membership, device, IP location, and real-time risk detection.
 This section provides guidance and tools when implementing baseline policies which rely on Azure AD Conditional Access.

 As described in Microsoft’s literature related to conditional access policies, CISA recommends initially setting a policy to **Report-only** when it is created and then performing thorough hands-on testing to ensure that there are no unintended consequences before toggling the policy from **Report-only** to **On**.
 The policy will only be enforced when it is set to **On**.
 One tool that can assist with running test simulations is the [What If tool](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/what-if-tool).
-Microsoft also describes [Conditional Access insights and reporting features](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.
+Microsoft also describes [Conditional Access insights and reporting](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-insights-reporting) that can assist with testing.

 # Baseline Policies